 Anne started working part time at HWPI in the summer of 2017.
 Her work supports fundraising, donor relations, advertising and special donor events.
 Outside of HWPI, Anne also runs and owns the Just Between Friends Ann Arbor Kids Consignment franchise.
 Prior to working for HWPI, Anne was a high school social studies teacher for 7 years.
 She now resides in Chelsea with her husband and two daughters.
 Outside of work, you can find Anne enjoying the outdoors, out and about in the community, watching a lot of kids sporting events and spending time with family and friends.

 Through her time at HWPI, she hopes to share her love for the outdoors and trails.
 She is excited to work with the HWPI team, local volunteers and our community on improving and completing the B2B Trail.

 Kristin joined the HWPI team as the Community Engagement Coordinator in the winter of 2019.
 Her role encompasses event planning, volunteer management and community outreach.
 Over the past 20+ years, Kristin has had the opportunity to work with a wide variety of nonprofit organizations in both a professional and volunteer capacity.
-Her work is defined by a desire to directly impact individuals through inspiring community action.
 She completed two terms of service as an AmeriCorps*VISTA member during which she was instrumental in forming the now Center for Community Engagement at Eastern Connecticut State University.
 She has also spent time in the higher education sector serving in the areas of residential life, admissions and student services.